They say the first week of school sets the tone for the entire school year.

 Begin with students examining the effects of socially distanced environments on their well-being.
 Examine case studies, primary research and interactive stories that have surfaced from this year.
 Next, have students target specific aspects of their own well-being that have been effected.
 Finally, allow them to devise a simple weekly well-being plan to complete at home to address these aspects.
 Task students with filming their at home workouts, meditations, nature walks, and other interventions and sharing in a public digital space to inspire other learners their age!

-The greatest takeaway for me during this entire pandemic is the importance of community.
+The greatest takeaway for me during these past few years is the importance of community.
 While it’s possible to build something alone, we are so much stronger when we build something together.

 Thank you, Kyle, for this engaging PBL sessions, you shared a lot of great ideas, solutions, guidance, and a lot of positive energy!!
 I am glad to read the teachers’ reflections and know that these PD sessions had a positive and meaningful learning impact in our community.
 I hope to see PBL applications that will make our students’ learning transcend beyond our classes!